What Happened in Skinner

-What Happened in Skinner is a horror fiction podcast and alternate reality game created by Aaron Blanton and Katrina Braun.
+What Happened in Skinner is an Ambie Award-winning horror fiction podcast and alternate reality game created by Aaron Blanton and Katrina Braun.
 The story focuses on a mysterious occult religion called Auremana, and takes place on the fictional island of Skinner, Oregon.

 Alternate Reality Game and Skinner 1929

 In October 2021, several seemingly related creepypasta stories were posted on the NoSleep subreddit.
 Reddit users suspected the posts belonged to an alternate reality game (ARG), and began following the clues in the stories.
 They were led to a series of in-universe websites centered around a mysterious entity called Auremana, and an island called Skinner, Oregon.

 The players, guided by a fictional user named Marlowe Verne, established a Discord server, working together to decode encrypted messages and seeking out physical clues dropped in Seattle, Los Angeles, and London.

 On November 5, 2021, a short film called Skinner 1929, presented as an authentic livestream, streamed on YouTube.
 It featured two hosts, Greg Skinner and Susan Wylde, who played the disturbing contents of a 1920s home movie Greg had found in his nightstand.
 During a power outage, Susan, unaware that the stream was still broadcasting, confessed that the footage involved an occult religion called Auremana, and that she was one of its members.
 Shortly afterward, the two were violently attacked by an unknown assailant.

 After Skinner 1929 streamed, Marlowe Verne revealed to the ARG players that she knew Susan and Greg.
 She announced that she was going to Skinner to investigate, and would record her experiences and present them online as a weekly podcast, recruiting the help of the ARG players along the way.